Setting Up the Perfect At-Home Classroom

 Have a Schedule

 Kids generally work best with a routine which is why school structures are so structured.
 Keep that going when they are learning at home.
 Have a schedule written down somewhere they can easily access so they know what to expect day-to-day.
-Include time for lunch, snacks, “recess”, and other small breaks as most kids aren’t used to sitting and focusing for much longer than 50-60 minutes.
+Include time for lunch, snacks, “recess”, and other small breaks.
+Most kids do not have experience in sitting and focusing for much longer than 50-60 minutes.

 Whether it’s investing in noise-canceling headphones, ensuring all tech items are turned off and or out of eyeshot, or utilizing a low traffic space, there are several ways to limit the number of distractions for your at-home student.
 At the same time, many kids aren’t used to working in a completely silent environment.
 There is noise and chatter and movement in the classroom.
 So maybe instead of noise-canceling headphones, play some calming music or white noise.
 Find out how your kiddo works best and adapt.